Sedegbedo/geolocation/README.md

-# geolocation
+# patients_geolocation
-This project is developed in Java  it to set up a Software for geolocation of patients for their assistance by doctors.
+Project to locate patients in order to facilitate their home appointments by medical specialists